 Brain teasers are a sure way to have fun, it is a kind of puzzle that requires you to do some brain-storming to be able to solve it, it usually comes in the form of question and answers, unconventional questions that will demand that you think in an unconventional way to be able to get the answer right.
 It is a good way to exercise the brain.
 When it seems that your brain needs some awakening, try answering some brain teasing questions.
-Here are some that will interest you.
+Here are some brain teasers with answers that will interest you.

 Q1: How many seconds do you have in a year?